-Introduction to Research Administration and Management
+Introduction to Research Administration and Management Certificate

-About Introduction to Research Administration and Management
+About the Introduction to Research Administration and Management Certificate

 Ideal for someone new to the profession or as a refresher for a more seasoned research administrator, The Introduction to Research Administration and Management (IRAM) certificate explores the broad scope of the multi-faceted profession of research administration.